Cornish China Clay Branches: Trenance valley line

 Constructed rather later than most China Clay branches, the Trenance Valley line started when a single siding was laid in 1914 just east of St Austell viaduct, with a Signal Box and trailing crossover controlling access from the Cornish Main Line.
 The line was extended and the branch created in time to be opened on 1 May 1920, leaving at Trenance Junction and running for just less than 1.75 mi.
 The crossover on the Cornish Main Line was removed in 1932 and the signal box at the junction was closed in 1949.
 Possibly the only recorded passenger train on the branch was a special consisting of Bubble Car 55015 which traversed the line on 14 July 1963, although a special consisting of a pair of Prairie tanks and several brake vans had run the previous year.
 The line closed completely on 6 May 1968 and the track was lifted in 1969.
 Towards the end of steam, trains were hauled by a Pannier tank, which was replaced by a Class 08 shunter which ran the trains after dieselisation.
 In 2020 the route is still discernable on satellite images over most of its length but none of the rail-assiociated buildings remain.

-Lansalon yard
+Lansalson yard

 Two long parallel sidings, the northernmost serving a loading platform, and also two short sidings setting back and both located on the north side of the line to serve Boskell China Clay works.
 These facilities were closed in May 1964 and the line terminated at 1 mile 35 chains, although the tracks were not lifted until August 1966.